Where to Stay in Montréal: Best Areas & Hotels, 2019

 Where to Stay for Romance

-There is no more amorous locale in Montréal to snuggle up with your significant other than Vieux-Montréal (Old Town).
+There is no more amorous locale in Montréal to snuggle up with your significant other than Old Montreal (Vieux-Montréal).
 Competition is therefore stiff for visitor's patronage, but travelers are the beneficiaries, as hoteliers extend every courtesy and service in hopes to be remembered.
 Take for example Hotel Place D'Armes, located at the heart of Old Montréal, overlooking both Square Place D'Armes and Basilica Notre-Dame, two of the most history-filled addresses in Canada.
 Wake to the mythical bells of the cathedral, savor the clip-clop sounds of horse-drawn calèche (carriages) atop cobblestone streets, and luxuriate in the trappings of a hotel crafted for romance.

 Sensations abound, too, in newer surrounds at Le Saint-Sulpice, a regular haunt of film stars, the F1 Grand-Prix set, rock stars, and fashion queens.
 Long-stay offerings, five-star service acumen, and the best-kept secret dining gardens in the city add up to a menu of pleasures for romantics of any stripe.